Onkar-Zadbuke/IAC-Terraform-Lab-2/README.md

 # IAC-Terraform Lab-2 - 29-05-25

+Used Data-Source Terraform Script.
-Used default vpc,subnets,default-az and created securitygroup,key-pair and ec2-instance through Data-Source in Terraform.
+Used default vpc,subnets,default-az and created securitygroup,key-pair and ec2-instance